-Upper Broken Creek - priority 1a and 1b w vatering action Target reach: community than reaches 2 and 3.
-Reach 1: Reach 1 is a priority to receive environmental water in 2022-23 as it supports a more diverse and abundant native fish community than reaches 2 and 3.
+Upper Broken Creek - priority 1a and 1b watering action Target reach: Reach 1: Reach 1 is a priority to receive environmental water in 2023-24 as it supports a more diverse and abundant native fish community than reaches 2 and 3.
 Reach 1 also supports a large permanent platypus population.
 Environmental water delivered to reach 1 will provide environmental benefits to reaches 2 and 3.
-Compliance point Waggarandall Weir Potential watering action Upper Broken Creek autumn low Note: the low flow may be reduce flow: 5 ML/day ed to 1-4 ML/day to accommodate available water resources Expected watering effects Inundate benthic surfaces are tion between weir pools for native f n of the channel which provides hab us and macroinvertebrates.
-Environmental objectives Maintain self-sustaining pop Maintain conditions for self-sustaining populations of native fish.
+Compliance point Waggarandall Weir Potential watering action Upper Broken Creek autumn low f Note: the low flow may be reduce low: 5-10 ML/day d to 1-4 ML/day to accommodate a vailable water resources Expected watering effects Provides suitable water deptl Inundate benthic surfaces an Suitable water quality (DO) is Provides suitable water depth in the channel and some connection between weir pools for native fish and platypus.
+Inundate benthic surfaces and large wood located in the bottom of the channel which provides habitat for macroinvertebrates.
+Suitable water quality (DO) is maintained for native fish, platypus and macroinvertebrates.
+Environmental objectives Maintain conditions for self-sustaining populations of native fish.
 Maintain self-sustaining populations of macroinvertebrates.
 Maintain the platypus population and support successful breeding and juvenile dispersal.
-Climate scenario variations Extreme dry Dry Average Wet Required · Volume (ML) 720 720 270 270 Assumption Flow of 8 ML/day for 90 days Limited or no operational release and unregulated flows.
-May require the release of 8 ML/day to achieve a passing flow of 5 ML/day at Waggarandall Weir Limited or no operational release and unregulated flows.
-May require the release of 3 mL/day to supplement operational releases and unregulated flows.
-May require the release of 3 mL/day to supplement operational releases and unregulated flows to achieve a passing flow of 5 ML/day at Rationale for delivery in 2022-23 depth, connectivity and quality). require connected habitat in autu A low flow of 1-4 ML/day is expec Operational releases and unregulated flows may only provide limited habitat for native fish, platypus and macroinvertebrates (water depth, connectivity and quality).
+Climate scenario variations Extreme dry Dry Average Wet Required • Volume (ML) 736 736 276-920 276-920 Assumption Low flow target of 5 ML/dayLow flow target of 5 ML/dayLow flow target of 5 ML/dayLow flow target of 5-10 ML/dayFlow of 8 ML/day for 92 daysFlow of 8 ML/day for 92 daysFlow of 3-10 ML/day for 92 daysFlow of 3-10 ML/day for 92 days0-5 ML/day operational releases and limited or no unregulated flows.
+May require the release of 8 ML/day to achieve a passing flow of 5 ML/day at Waggarandall Weir0-5 ML/day operational releases and limited or no unregulated Rationale for delivery in 2023-24 Waggarandali weir Waggarandali weir Operational releases and unregulated flows may only provide limited habitat for native fish, platypus and macroinvertebrates (water depth, connectivity and quality).
 This may have a negative impact on their health and recruitment.
 For example, juvenile platypuses require connected habitat in autumn to facilitate safe dispersal.
 A low flow of 1-4 ML/day is expected to increase the availability of habitat suitable for native fish, platypus and macroinvertebrates.
 This will reduce risk of poor health and recruitment outcomes.